 Vermont

-Twenty-one states are currently planning, drafting, discussing, or negotiating universal free school Meal legislation.
+Many other states are currently planning, drafting, discussing, or negotiating expanded free school meal legislation for the 2023-2024 school year and beyond.

 - Bills in the House and Senate have been introduced in Missouri to “provide each student enrolled in such public school with one free breakfast and one free lunch each day such student attends classes in such public school.”

-- A bill is currently being drafted in Montana to “eliminate costs to students for school meals.”
+- A bill was introduced in Montana to “eliminate costs to students for school meals.”
+However, the Montana Legislature website categorizes the bill as “Probably Dead.”

 - In Nebraska, a bill was introduced in 2021 to adopt the “Hunger-Free Schools Act,” which would provide universal free school breakfasts and lunches.
 However, it was postponed indefinitely in April 2022, and has been introduced again in January 2023.